tari-project/tari/RFC/src/RFC-0201_TariScript.md

 The current Tari protocol has an issue with Transaction Output Maturity malleability.
 This output feature is enforced in the consensus rules but it is actually possible for a miner to change the value without invalidating the transaction.

-We could simply remove all output features, except the coinbase feature and rely on Tari script to reliably enforce UTXO lock times instead.
+With TariScript, we can simply remove all the output features, except the coinbase feature completely and rely on TariScript to reliably enforce UTXO lock times instead and any other features instead.

 ## Applications